rangl-labs/landing/blog/2022-03-01-ptnz-winners.md

 Additionally, Team **AIM-Mate** were highly commended for their efforts.

+The [Net Zero Technology Centre](https://www.netzerotc.com), who sponsored the challenge, will hold a webinar on 28th March 2022 with the winning teams.

-Thank you to all who participated and congratulations to the winners!
+Thank you to all who participated!